shiv6146/Dodge-It/README.md

 =============
 1. Git clone this repository to your local machine
 2. Add your own music (.wav) files in the requested areas in the game.py file
-3. Use python game.py to run the game
+3. Run `python game.py` to play the game